-What is a rack server?
+What is a Rack Server?

 Specially designed to be installed in a framework called a rack, rack servers (also known as rack mount servers) are stored in mounting slots called bays and are secured in place with screws.
-Rack servers have four size options, 1U, 2U, 4U and 8U (which are quite rare).
+Rack servers have four size options, 1U, 2U, 4U, and 8U (which are quite rare).

 Unlike tower servers which are designed to be in an upright, standalone cabinet, rackmount servers have a low-profile enclosure.
-Multiple servers, stacked one above the other, can be stored in a single rack which helps to consolidate network resources and minimise the amount of floor space required.
+Multiple servers, stacked one above the other, can be stored in a single rack which helps to consolidate network resources and minimize the amount of floor space required.
 This method of storing servers also helps to simplify cabling among the network components.

 Benefits of rack servers, and what they’re used for

 - Expandable.
 It’s easy to add upgrades or extra servers.
 If your operations expand, there’s plenty of space to either add multiple servers or carry out upgrades.
-Thanks to hot-swappable devices – which can be removed without having to turn off the system power – your business maximise its uptime.
+Thanks to hot-swappable devices – which can be removed without having to turn off the system power – your business can maximize its uptime.

 - Consolidated network resources.
 Every rack server has network interfaces so it’s pretty easy to install a network switch into the rack cabinet and connect all the servers to this switch.